rsquires1988/FontFlex/README.md

 ### Installation
 Install by placing a folder named ElvUI_FontFlex in your World of Warcraft/\_\<version>_/Interface/Addons/ directory which contains both *ElvUI_FontFlex.lua* and *ElvUI_FontFlex.toc*.

+In-Game, open ElvUI's settings pannel, go to General > Media and disable the "Replace Blizzard Fonts" checkbox.
+Addon **WILL NOT WORK** currently without disabling this setting!

 ### Usage
 The plugin will appear at the bottom-left of the standard ElvUI settings panel in a tab named "FontFlex".